OllyNural/Portfolio/content/blog/shoot-for-the-moon/index.md

 ---
 title: Shoot for the moon.
 Even if you miss, you'll land up among the stars.
 date: "2015-09-01T22:12:03.284Z"
-exercpt: Yet another blog post test page.
+excerpt: Yet another blog post test page.
 I still need to see what it looks like when I have a long description on the page, so here's another crappy quote.
 tags: ["TDD"]
 ---